tjdwill/cpp-notes/libraries/Qt/qt-layouts.md

 As shown in [the basic notes](/libraries/Qt/basics.md#installing-a-layout), the layout system is simple to work as long as our use is a simple `addWidget()` call.
-However, when it comes to managing sizes and relative positioning between widgets in a given layout, we need to know a little more about how Qt thinks of size and the facilities provided to specify designer's intent.
+However, when it comes to managing sizes and relative positions between widgets in a given layout, we need to know a little more about how Qt thinks of size as well as about the facilities provided to specify the designer's intent.

 ## Sizing